 Children with GHRD who are treated with IGF-1 before puberty have improved growth, but, unlike children with GH deficiency given recombinant GH treatment, they do not have normal growth restored.
 Treatment for these conditions is only effective while the growing bones are still open, i.e. before the completion of adolescence.
 IGF-I insensitivity due to IGF-I receptor mutation mimics GHI, but results in less severe growth deficiency and is somewhat responsive to treatment with recombinant GH.

-Laron and colleagues in Israel, first reported the condition in 1966, based on observations that began in 1958, and have continued to the present.
-The molecular basis for the syndrome he described, genetic mutation of the GHR in some of the Israeli patients was initially described in 1989, and since then over 40 different mutations of this protein have been identified by many investigators.
-The other genetic defects in the action pathway of GH after its binding to the GHR and associated with varying effects of IGF-I deficiency have been described in the past 15 years.
+Laron and colleagues in Israel, first reported GHRD in 1966, based on observations that began in 1958, and have continued to the present.
+The molecular basis for the syndrome they described, a mutation of the GHR gene in some of the Israeli patients was initially described in 1989, and since then over 60 different mutations in the gene for this protein has been identified by many investigators.
+Mutations in genes in the action pathway of GH after it’s binding to the GHR and associated with varying effects of IGF-I deficiency have been described in the past 15 years.

 There is a wide range of effects depending on the gene mutations involved (see Causes section).
 The very few individuals with IGF-I gene mutation have severe intellectual disability and intrauterine growth failure, with deafness and micrognathia.
-GHRD results in severe growth failure without deleterious effects on intrauterine growth or brain development, and the STAT5b mutation has similar growth effects but is also associated with severe immunocompetence impairment.
-The IGFALS mutation, while resulting in very low circulating IGF levels, has only modest effects on growth.
+GHRD results in severe growth failure without deleterious effects on intrauterine growth or brain development, and the mutation of STAT5b, responsible for an important activator protein, has similar growth effects but is also associated with severe impairment of immunocompetence.
+The IGFALS mutation, affecting an important stabilizing component of the circulating IGF-I, while associated with very low circulating IGF levels, has only modest effects on growth.

 High circulating levels of GH are found in the children but may not be obvious without stimulation tests in the adults.
 A high percentage of young patients have low blood sugar levels (hypoglycemia) that can be associated with seizures in some very young children.
 Recently, researchers have found that a population of individuals with GHRD in Ecuador (where approximately 1/3 of the world’s population of GHRD has been identified) had absence of cancer and diabetes with molecular evidence of protection from aging changes in their DNA.
-This may be due to a protective effect from the low IGF-I levels.
+This may be due to a protective effect from the low IGF-I levels, and in the case of absence of diabetes despite obesity, due to absence of counter-regulation effects of GH.

-GHI is inherited as an autosomal recessive genetic disorder and caused by mutation of the GH receptor gene or mutations in the genes involved in the action pathway within the cell after GH binds to its receptor, including STAT5b, IGF-1, and IGFALS.
+GHI is inherited as an autosomal recessive genetic disorder and caused by mutation of the GHR gene or mutations in the genes involved in the action pathway within the cell after GH binds to its receptor, including STAT5b, IGF-1, and IGFALS.

-Worldwide, only about 250 cases of GHI due to GHRD have been reported.
+Worldwide, only about 300 cases of GHI due to GHRD have been reported.
 The ethnic background for most (90%) of the reported cases is known.
-About 65% of cases involve persons of Middle Eastern ancestry and a group of Ecuadorian conversos.
+About 65% of patients have Middle Eastern ancestry and a group of Ecuadorian conversos.
 (Conversos are Jews who converted to Christianity in Spain during the Inquisition, some of whom migrated to the New World) Subsequently, marriage among close relatives made the disorder more common among the descendants of these groups.
 STAT5b, IGF-1 and IGFALS mutations have been reported in only a few families.

 A diagnosis of GHI is usually made when failure to grow is accompanied by the typical facial appearance and central chubbiness that suggests GH deficiency, but with the finding of elevated GH levels.

-The orphan drug Increlex (recombinant IGF-I) has been approved for children whose growth failure is due to GHRD or GH inactivating antibodies.
-For more information, please contact:
+The orphan drug mecasermin rinfabate (recombinant IGF-I) has been approved for children whose growth failure is due to GHRD or GH inactivating antibodies.
+For more information contact:

 Treatment of GHI with recombinant human GH is not effective because the body cannot utilize the hormone to grow.
 Recombinant IGF-I therapy is associated with a risk of hypoglycemia which can be prevented by feeding.
 Fortunately, long-term effects of hypoglycemia have not been seen.